metamn/mr-ui/src/basics/Colors/Colors.md

 ## Colors

-It's better to use HSL notation since they are better programmable than RGB codes, and are more intuitive than the RGBA notation.
+It's better to use HSL notation since they are better programmable than hex codes, and are more intuitive than the RGBA notation.

 ### Resources